Work in the Command Line (Terminal)

 Highest level: The main directory of the repository.
 For LEMDO, the highest level is the lemdo directory.

-Lowest level: The directory that is the parent of whichever file you have been working on.
-It
+Lowest level: The folder that is the parent of whichever file you have been working on.
+It is

-is the furthest relevant directory from the main directory.
-For example, if you were
+the furthest relevant folder from the main directory.
+For example, if you were working

 mkdir: